Arnazio/Arnazio/README.md

 - 👋 Hi, I’m @Arnazio
 - 👀 I’m interested in people and patterns
 - 🌱 I’m currently learning java, js, react, how to be a better person
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Micro-SaaS projects
 - 📫 How to reach me arnauddebrock@gmail.com

 <!---